Calls for Home Office probe into handling of ‘abusive MI5 agent’ case - NewsBreak

 The BBC also said it tracked down another woman who also suffered at the hands of X in a different country as it described the story “firmly in the public interest”, arguing that the women have a right to know his identity and it would protect other potential victims from harm.

-I hope that this will cause the police to reopen the case against (X) and actually do something about his crimes, none of which have been properly investigated
+I hope that this will cause the police to reopen the case against (X) and actually do something about his crimes, none of which have been properly investigated'Beth'

 The CWJ said it was acting for Beth “in a formal complaint, and linked human rights claim, lodged earlier this month with the Investigatory Powers Tribunal” and “are also exploring action against a police force who have failed to take action against the perpetrator despite repeated reports”.